 In general, under Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code"), we cannot deduct, for federal income tax purposes, compensation in excess of \$1,000,000 paid to the CEO, CFO and certain executive officers.
 However, for prior to the 2018 tax year, this deduction limitation did not apply to compensation that constituted "qualified performance-based compensation" within the meaning of Section 162(m) of the Code and applicable regulations, as then in effect.
-In 2018, the "qualified performance-based compensation" exception under Section 162(m) of the Code was eliminated, other than with respect to compensation payable pursuant to a written binding contract that was in effect on November 2, 2017 and is not materially modified after that date.
-For the 2020 tax year, the deduction limitation applied to all Named Executive Officers.
+In 2018, the "qualified performance-based compensation payable pursuant to a written binding contract that was in effect on November 2, 2017 and is not materially modified after that date.
+For the 2021 tax year, the deduction limitation applied to all Named Executive Officers.
 The Committee reserves its right to authorize executive compensation that may or may not be subject to the deduction limitations of Section 162(m) of the Code when it believes that such compensation is appropriate and in the best interests of Unitil and our shareholders.